-- Operations/field employees, including lineworkers, meter readers, etc.; - Management level employees; - Office personnel, including engineers, administrative, and other employees; and - Any other levels of employees
+- Operations/field employees, including lineworkers, meter readers, etc.; - Management level employees; - Office personnel, including administrative, and other employees; and

+Any other levels of employees

-Annual reviews can fulfill the development plan requirement as long as the review incorporates defined developmental goals for the employee.
+Annual reviews can fulfill the development plan requirement as long as the form incorporates defined developmental goals for the employee and includes a sample of specific goals set for at least one employee in each employee category.
+You may redact employee names for privacy if desired.